opendcs/opendcs/docs/source/start-routingspec.rst

 By this point, users should now be ready to create a routing spec.
 Recall that the routing spec is essentially a command that specifies

-#. where messages should be retreived from
+#. where messages should be retrieved from
 #. what messages should be retrieved from what platforms
 #. what duration or look back time window
 #. how the messages should be decoded